why Nikola Corporation [NKLA] is a Good Choice for Investors After New Price Target of $4.43

-Nikola Corporation [NASDAQ: NKLA] traded at a low on 04/14/23, posting a -15.45 loss after which it closed the day’ session at $0.82.
-The company report on April 13, 2023 that Nikola Corporation Announces Upcoming Change to Board of Directors.
+Nikola Corporation [NASDAQ: NKLA] gained 1.38% on the last trading session, reaching $0.92 price per share at the time.
+The company report on April 13, 2023 at 4:05 PM that Nikola Corporation Announces Upcoming Change to Board of Directors.

 Nikola Corporation (Nasdaq: NKLA), a global leader in zero-emission transportation and energy supply and infrastructure solutions, today announced that Gerrit Marx, Lynn Forester de Rothschild and Mark Russell are retiring from Nikola’s Board of Directors at this year’s annual meeting to be held on June 7, 2023.